NivaldoFarias/tractian-challenge/README.md

 # API Reference

-In this section, you will find the example API's endpoints and their respective descriptions, along with the request and response examples, as well as the [Prisma](https://www.prisma.io/) models for each entity, that can be used as guide for data formatting.
+In this section, you will find the example API's endpoints and their respective descriptions, along with the request and response examples, as well as the [MongoDB](https://www.mongodb.com/) **BSON** types for each entity, that can be used as guide for data formatting.
 All data is sent and received as JSON.

 <!-- Models -->